d4vynn/blog/README.md

 After graduating with my Bachelor's Degree, I intend to work full-time as a software engineer in Florida.
 I currently have a certificate in web development and am in the process of studying for CompTIA's CySa certification.
 Aside from programming, my hobbies include reading romance novels, writing, and dabbling in automotive photography.

-With time, I hope to build a career that allows me to work on projects that allow me to express creativity, hone my skills in programming, and build relationships with fellow programmers.
+With time, I hope to build a career that allows me to work on projects that allow me to express creativity, hone my skills in programming, and build relationships with other programmers.

 ─── ⋆⋅☆⋅⋆ ──